biocorecrg/nextflow-course-2025-spring/docs/containers.rst

 * `Docker Community Edition <https://www.docker.com/products/container-runtime>`__.
 * Docker Enterprise Edition.

 There is an increasing number of alternative container technologies and providers.
-Many of them are actually based on software components originally from the Docker stack, and they normally try to address some specific use cases or weakpoints.
+Many of them are actually based on software components originally from the Docker stack, and they normally try to address some specific use cases or weak points.
 As an example, **Singularity**, that we introduce later in this course, is focused on HPC environments.
 Another case, **Podman**, keeps a high functional compatibility with Docker but with a different focus on technology (not keeping a daemon) and permissions.

 Docker components